About

 How I work—and who I work best with

-I'm currently enrolled in IFS Level 1 Training—deepening the work I've been doing with clients for years.
-In the meantime, I'm also a certified No More Mr. Nice Guy therapist who has mentored directly with Dr. Robert Glover.
-A lot of my clients are men who resonate with No More Mr. Nice Guy or Nice Gal patterns: conflict avoidance, covert contracts, resentment, approval-seeking, and difficulty asking directly for what they want.
+I'm completing IFS Level 1 Training, deepening clinical work I've been doing with clients for years.
+I'm also a certified No More Mr. Nice Guy therapist—one of a small number who trained directly with Dr. Robert Glover, not just familiar with the book.
+A significant portion of my clients are men who recognize themselves in No More Mr. Nice Guy or Nice Gal patterns: conflict avoidance, covert contracts, resentment, approval-seeking, and difficulty asking for what they actually want.

-Before clinical work, I spent years as a music producer.
-That background shapes how I think about systems: everything is signal and noise, and the job is always reduction—finding the essential thing and cutting everything else away.
-That framework still informs how I approach complex systems, human or otherwise.
+Outside of clinical work, I've spent years as a music producer and audio engineer.
+My love and dedication to the craft of music production shapes how I think about systems: everything is signal and noise, and the job is usually always about reduction — find the essential thing through experimentation and play, then cut away everything else that doesn't serve.
+That framework informs how I approach complex systems.

 The frameworks I draw on